HubSpot/cms-js-building-block-examples/README.md

 ### [Styling](styling)

-In this example, we take a look a three different approaches to styling your JS Building Blocks.
-This is not an exaustive list and there are many ways that styles can be organized and implemented.
+In this example, we take a look a three different approaches to styling JS Building Blocks.
+This is not an exhaustive list and there are many ways that styles can be organized and implemented.

 ### [Islands](islands)